Sequential Blocked Matching: The Offline SBM Setting

-We now show that it is possible to match the lower bound with a deterministic policy.
-In fact, the derandomized version of \texttt{RRSD} has distortion of at most $\mathcal{O}(S)$.
-The main idea is that we can select $O(N^2 \log N)$ permutations so that the number of times agent $i$ is selected at $j$-th position is $\Theta(N \log N)$.
-Then we can run through these permutations one by one instead of selecting one permutation uniformly at random.
-The details of the algorithm are provided in the appendix. \begin{thm} There is a deterministic policy with distortion at most $O(S)$ for any $T \ge O(N^2 \log N)$. \end{thm}
+Finally, we show that it is possible to match the previously established lower bound for the distortion of deterministic algorithms.
+More specifically, we show that a derandomised version of \texttt{RRSD} incurs a distortion of at most $O(s)$.
+The main idea is that we can select $O(n^{2}\log{n})$ permutations of agents so that the number of times an agent $i$ is selected in the $j$th position is $\Theta(n\log{n})$.
+We can then run through these permutations one by one instead of selecting one permutation uniformly at random as in the \texttt{RRSD} algorithm.

-Note that, in practice, \texttt{RRSD} is not guaranteed to have an expected social welfare which matches its own distortion upper bound, as \texttt{RRSD} is not truthful.
-However, if agents are lazy, in the sense that they only care about receiving at least a $1 - 1/e$ fraction of their optimal utility under \texttt{RRSD}, we can assume that each agent will report truthfully.
-In such cases, \texttt{RRSD} will have an expected social welfare matching its own distortion upper bound.